dotcreep/dotfiles/README.md

 Hi, there!
 I'm here.. 👋

 This Repository **dotfiles** contains my personal linux and windows config files.
-My **dotfiles** is configure more than one linux distribution.
-Example, you can use this dotfiles in termux, ubuntu, arch with same command. 'forget-script' is named of my configuration if you want forgeting all general command.
+My mission for **dotfiles** is configured for any linux distribution.
+Example, you can use this dotfiles in termux, ubuntu, arch, etc with same command.
+Forget package manager and some command, make easy your command with same command at any distribution.

 # Icon
 I'm using [Nerd-Fonts](https://www.nerdfonts.com/) for displaying icon in my terminal.
 Currently, I'm using the **Caskaydia Cove Nerd Font Complete Mono Windows Compatible Regular** in terminal application.